weifund/weifund/README.md

 ### TODO
 - Deploy on POC 8 Testnet
-- Form Clean Up (value trimming)
+- Angular Build (cant wait)
 - Better Comments
-- Fix Date Picker Bug
-- Share Link on Tracker Page
+- Share Link Embed on Tracker Page
-- Cleaner JS/HTML
 - Progress Tracker Embed Widget

 Note, Crowdfundrr is presently undeployed on POC 8 Testnet but is tested on Mist/AlethZero.